go-bdd/gobdd/docs/parameter-types.md

 The first argument accepts the parameter types.
 As the second parameter provides list of regular expressions that should replace the parameter.

+Parameter types should be added Before adding any step.